Atlanta Motor Speedway: Entertainment complex proposal, 2021 repave

 In late 2019, Clark announced a proposal to build a $1 billion entertainment complex if the state of Georgia legalized gambling.
 A hearing in the Georgia House of Representatives was scheduled in January 2020, with the Henry County Board of Commissioners later voting in favor a statement of approval for a statewide referendum on the issue on the 21st.
 However, the bill, now titled Senate Resolution 841, was viewed as a long shot; SR 841 needed a two-thirds majority in both houses of the Georgia General Assembly along with a popular vote, with Georgia historically holding a hardline stance on anti-gambling due to religious influence.
 In March 2021, the proposal saw revived support when Georgia saw increased support for online sports betting, with Clark now campaigning to legalize gambling.
 However, by 2022, although Hutchison and Clark maintained they were still campaigning for the legalization of gambling and were still in support of building the complex, support for it essentially stagnated.

 Clark announced his retirement from his position of president in December 2019 which took effect in March 2020, ending a 27-year reign and giving complete control to Hutchison.
-After Clark's retirement, SMI CEO Marcus Smith hinted an upcoming repave and possible reconfiguration back to the original oval configuration if the entertainment complex proposal passed.
+After Clark's retirement, SMI CEO Marcus Smith hinted at an upcoming repave and possible reconfiguration back to the original oval configuration if the entertainment complex proposal passed.
 On July 6, 2021, a repave and subsequent reconfiguration was officially announced; the first repave since 1997.
 Banking was increased in the turns by four degrees to a total of 28 degrees, and the racing surface was narrowed to produce a style of racing similar to superspeedway pack racing.
 The decision was met with criticism from drivers such as Denny Hamlin, Kevin Harvick, and Kyle Busch; particularly on accusations of a lack of driver input from SMI leadership.
 The repave was completed in late December, and the first tire tests took place the next month.

 On June 3, 2025, SMI announced the track's renaming to EchoPark Speedway under a new seven-year sponsorship deal with the Smith family-owned business, EchoPark.
 The renaming ended a 35-year stint under the Atlanta Motor Speedway name.